panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 Does it make sense to memoize `handleClick`?

 No, because calling `useCallback()` requires lots of things working.
 Every time `MyComponent` is rendered the `useCallback()` hook is called.
 Iternally React makes sure to return the same object function.
-Even so, the inline function is still created on every render, `useCallback()` just skips it.
+Even so, the inline function is still created on every render (`useCallback()` just skips it).

 Even having `useCallback()` returning the same function instance, it doesn't bring any benefits because *the optimization costs more than not having the optimization*.